wilhelm-murdoch/baste/README.md

     A path to the file to upload to Gist.

   --extension, -e EXTENSION
     The file extension of the Gist.
-If using --file and --extension isn't specified, baste will attempt to infer the extension from the file name.
     Default: txt

   --token, -t TOKEN